uwf-cop3813-fa2024/uwf-eats-server-example/docs/SDD.md

 <!-- TODO -->

 ## 2. Design
-> This section is the body of the SDD and should detail the nature and approach of the design.
+> This section is the body of the SDD and should detail the nature and approach of the design.muyjhjhumcchjmchcghgfmmhghcghmn

 ### 2.1 Selected Viewpoints
 > A viewpoint defines the perspective from which a design view is taken.
 Each selected viewpoint should state what concerns it addresses and identify the visualization language(s) it uses to do so.